-This bill establishes a new commission to study the costs associated with special education in public schools, as outlined in the newly inserted section 186-C:1-a of RSA 186-C. The commission will consist of various members, including representatives from the House and Senate, special education educators, and parent advocates, among others.
-Its primary focus will be to explore the financial implications of special education, including the reliance on local property taxes and specific revenue sources for state funding.
-The commission is tasked with examining multiple aspects of special education, such as student referral rates, the impact of COVID-19 on referrals, and the costs of services not deemed "medically necessary" by Medicaid.
+This bill establishes a new commission to study the costs associated with special education in public schools, amending RSA 186-C by inserting a new section, 186-C:1-a.
+The commission will consist of various members, including five representatives from the House, two from the Senate, special education educators, advocates, and state department officials.
+Its primary focus will be to explore the financial implications of special education, including student referral rates, the impact of COVID-19 on referrals, and the costs of services not deemed "medically necessary" by Medicaid.
+The commission is also tasked with analyzing local district costs, dispute resolution options, and the use of state funds and insurance for legal services.

-Additionally, the bill includes a provision for the repeal of RSA 186-C:1-a, which pertains to the commission studying special education, effective July 1, 2026.
-The commission is required to report its findings and recommendations for proposed legislation to various stakeholders, with an initial report due by November 1, 2025, and a final report by July 1, 2026.
-The legislative members of the commission will receive mileage reimbursement for their duties, and the commission will elect its own chairperson and vice chairperson.
-The remainder of the act will take effect upon its passage, while the repeal will take effect in 2026.
+Additionally, the bill includes a provision for the commission to report its findings and recommendations for proposed legislation to key state officials and committees, with an initial report due by November 1, 2025, and a final report by July 1, 2026.
+The bill also includes a repeal of RSA 186-C:1-a, which pertains to the commission, effective July 1, 2026.
+The legislative members of the commission will receive mileage reimbursement, and the commission will elect its own chairperson and vice chairperson.
+The remainder of the act will take effect upon its passage.

 Statutes affected: Introduced: 193-E:2-a